Charles Bolsius: Career

 The 23-year old Bolsius arrived at the port of San Pedro, Los Angeles California, on October 28, 1930.
-Arriving in the western United States, Bolsius’s art began to embrace the scale and environmental tonality of the American West.
+Arriving in the western United States, Bolsius's art began to embrace the scale and environmental tonality of the American West.
 He began painting the environment of New Mexico, and lived in Santa Fe, Albuquerque and in the Sandia Mountains in the village of San Antonito, Bernalillo County, New Mexico.
 During the early 1930s, he exhibited across the state and began receiving critical attention.

+Charles Bolsius was part of, and significantly influenced by the art colony of Albuquerque, where he established connections with notable painters, including Carl Redin, Carl von Hassler, and Dorothea Fricke Whitcraft.
+Bolsius absorbed the distinct styles and perspectives of these artists, shaping his own artistic vision.
+Carl Redin's landscape mastery, Carl von Hassler's contributions to Southwest art, and Dorothea Frike Whitcraft's innovative use of color collectively enriched Bolsius' creative approach.

-The Bolsius family moved to the San Francisco Bay Area before settling in Tucson, Arizona.
+In the mid-1930s the Bolsius family moved to the San Francisco Bay Area before settling in Tucson, Arizona.
 On a sketching trip to the rural outskirts of Tucson in the farming community of Old Fort Lowell, Bolsius discovered the melting adobe ruins of the 1873 Fort Post Traders Store.
 He brought his brother and sister-in-law back to the site and after a lengthy discussion, the tree decided to make an offer and embark on re-constructing the dilapidated rambling building.

 The project received local and national attention, was published in journals, and newspapers and became a cultural hub.
 The project, named Las Saetas was recognized as an important example of Pueblo Revival architectural design and was photographed by numerous noted architectural photographers.

 Bolsius continued to produce and show his art through the 1930s and 1940s, exhibiting in Arizona, New Mexico, Utah, and San Francisco.
 Bolsius served in WWII.
 Returning home from the European theater he worked with Nan on the reconstruction of the Fort Lowell Commissary naming the project El Cuartel Viejo The Old Barracks.
 After the completion of that project, he designed and built his own home, the Charles Bolsius House over a three decade period.
 Bolsius was a member of many Tucson art organizations.
 The architectural projects had created a vehicle to develop and hone a Spanish colonial revival wood carving skill that was rooted in the New Mexico WPA furniture movement.
 He began professionally producing doors and furniture in the 1940s which continued through the 1970s.
-His final building project was the burnt adobe, late Territorial Revival LeaChar House in the Tanque Verde, Arizona area east of Tucson.
+His final building project was the burnt adobe, late Territorial Revival The LeaChar House in the Tanque Verde, Arizona area east of Tucson.
 The final project included classic hand carved woodwork and doors.
 The screened Arizona Room was constructed of the dismantled gate that had original been created for Las Saetas.